mlcommons/training/reinforcement/tensorflow/minigo/yomi/README.md

 # Yomi Server

-[Yomi](https://senseis.xmp.net/?Yomi) means reading in Japanese Go jargon, and in the context of Minigo, is the name of a kubrnetes workload designed to play games against various engines (mostly itself).
+[Yomi](https://senseis.xmp.net/?Yomi) means reading in Japanese Go jargon, and in the context of Minigo, is the name of a kubernetes workload designed to play games against various engines (mostly itself).

 TODO(kashomon): describe how this works.